Otterbourne F.C.: Ground

 Otterbourne F.C. played at Oakwood Park Recreation Ground, Oakwood Avenue, Otterbourne, SO21 2ED.

 The venue has a modern pavilion with a licensed bar.
-The pitch has a permanent fixed barrier along the near side and is still used today – ironically by fierce rivals Colden Common since 2019.
+The pitch has a permanent fixed barrier along the near side and is still used today – ironically by fierce rivals Colden Common from 2019 to 2025 and then by Southampton League outfit Sporting Wessex.

 Notable players

-During their existence, Otterbourne had many fine players – most notably future Sholing boss Dave Diaper and the ex-Southampton defender Kevin Moore, who played for the club after retiring from the professional game.
+Dave Diaper and the ex-Southampton defender Kevin Moore, played for the club after retiring from the professional game.

 Local rivalries

-Due to their location between Eastleigh and Winchester, Otterbourne had a number of local rivals; the nearest being Compton, Twyford and most notably Colden Common with whom many an battle was fought over the years.
+Due to their location between Eastleigh and Winchester, Otterbourne had a number of local rivals; the nearest being Compton, Twyford and most notably Colden Common with whom many a battle was fought over the years.